Acute Pet Urgent Care in Montclair, NJ

 Common Acute Conditions We Treat

 Our veterinary team is prepared to diagnose and treat a range of acute medical conditions that commonly affect pets.
-Trauma from accidents, falls, or altercations with other animals requires immediate assessment to determine the extent of injuries and prevent shock or internal bleeding.
+Here is what we most frequently see and treat at our Montclair practice:

 Cardiovascular Events